Millions of people suffer from chronic pain and mental health conditions today.

 Talk therapy can augment the outcomes for patients struggling with depression, PTSD, OCD, substance abuse, and other conditions.

 Why choose ketamine therapy over traditional treatment options?

-Why consider ketamine therapy when there are well-established, traditional treatments available?
+Why consider different types of ketamine therapy when there are well-established, traditional treatments available?
 Simply put, it comes down to effectiveness.
 It was hailed as the “biggest breakthrough in treating depression in 50 years” and it has lived up to that claim.

-- Ketamine is not a daily medication that must be taken every morning and evening.
+- Ketamine dose for depression (or mental health disorders in general) is not a daily medication that must be taken every morning and evening.
 Instead, it’s delivered in a series of sessions that gradually provide longer-lasting relief from symptoms.

 - Ketamine infusion uses sub-anesthetic doses to minimize potential side effects (side effects include grogginess, fuzzy vision, and mild hallucinations).

 - Ketamine does not “numb” the brain.
 Instead, it helps the brain form new neural pathways and begin to heal itself.